mozammil89/beckn-onix-aws-cdk/documentations/01-Deployment-CDK-Beckn-ONIX.md

 ## Next Steps

-After installing all Beckn-Onix services, proceed with the next steps to complete the setup:
+After installing all Beckn-Onix services, proceed with the next steps to verify and complete the setup:

 1. **[Verify Deployments](documentations/verify-deployments.md)**